FakeScope: Large Multimodal Expert Model for Transparent AI-Generated Image Forensics: FakeChain: Reasoning on Image Authenticity

 \section{FakeChain: Reasoning on Image Authenticity}

-In this section, we elaborate on the construction of \textbf{FakeChain}, a large-scale dataset with long and comprehensive \textit{reasoning} on underlying trace evidence for authenticity.
-It functions as the source of forensic knowledge and further contributes to building the instruction dataset and the forensic model.
-For construction, we first prepare images (Sec.~\ref{sec:imagecollection}) and then collect authenticity reasoning.
-While human annotation remains the most intuitive and widely applied approach for training LMMs~\cite{wu2023q,liu2024visual}, acquiring sufficiently fine-grained dataset for authenticity reasoning is highly labor-intensive.
-To mitigate the prohibitive costs, a natural idea is to use a human-machine collaboration strategy.
-Therefore, we first collect human expert feedback (Sec.~\ref{sec:humanannotation}) as weak supervision in the proposed \textit{\underline{A}nthropomorphic \underline{C}hain-\underline{o}f-\underline{T}hought \underline{I}nference} (\textit{ACoTI}) strategy (Sec.~\ref{sec:acoti}) for forensic reasoning collection.
+In this section, we elaborate on the construction of \textbf{FakeChain}, a large-scale dataset of visual trace-based authenticity reasoning.
+FakeChain serves as the primary source of forensic knowledge and further supports the construction of the instruction dataset and the expert model.

+We first prepare images (Sec.~\ref{sec:imagecollection}) and then collect authenticity reasoning.
+While human annotation remains the most intuitive approach for training LMMs~\cite{wu2023q,liu2024visual}, collecting fine-grained authenticity reasoning at scale is highly labor-intensive.
+To reduce this cost, we adopt a human-machine collaborative strategy (Fig.~\ref{fig:acoti}) that uses limited human annotations as weak supervision in three steps: